technovangelist/katacoda-scenarios/dd101autodiscodocker/step1.md

-1. Navigate to the <a href="https://app.datadoghq.com/account/settings#agent/docker" target=_datadog>Agent Installation</a> page in the Datadog application ).
+1. Navigate to the <a href="https://app.datadoghq.com/account/settings#agent/docker" target=_datadog>Agent Installation</a> page in the Datadog application.
 2. Select **Docker** and copy the first command.
 Run it where ever you have Docker installed.
 3. You now have the Datadog agent running on your Docker machine.
 4. Run `docker exec -it dd-agent bash`{{execute}} to login to a bash shell on that container.